jday001/fibonacci/README.md

 ## Comparison ##

-Here is a Timer Profiler screen shot of the worst-case recursive algorithm running only on the main thread.
+Here is a Time Profiler screen shot of the worst-case recursive algorithm running only on the main thread.
 I only scrolled to n = 34 or so and gave up:

 ![Alt text](SLOW_version.png)